The Bellman function of the dyadic maximal operator in connection with the Dyadic Carleson Imbedding Theorem: The Bellman function

-For the next Lemma we fix $0<k<1$ and we consider the function $h_k(B)$, defined as in the statement of Theorem A, for $0\leq B\leq f$ Now by Lemma \ref{lem:2p1} and the condition \rnum 3) for $A$, $B$ we immediately conclude the following: \begin{corollary} ~ \end{corollary}
+For the next Lemma we fix $0<k<1$ and we consider the function $h_k(B)$, defined by \eqref{eq:2p2}, for $0\leq B\leq f$.
+Now by the fact that $\omega_p$ is decreasing on $[0,1]$ and the condition \rnum 3) for $A$, $B$ we immediately conclude the following \begin{corollary} ~ \end{corollary}